Mentors Inspire and Train Newcomers in Automotive Repair

 This includes women, who may not think of jobs in auto shops when they start planning their career paths.
 In fact, about one in 20 auto repair techs in the U.S. are women.
 Women in Auto Care hope to boost that number through their actions, including its annual conference from March 23 to 25.

-To mark International Women’s Day, we look at the value women bring to automotive repair and how to invite even more.
+To mark International Women’s Day, our shop management software company looks at the value women bring to automotive repair and how to invite even more.